hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/ArrayUtils/toArray.md

 ## Overview

-The toArray is stopped at the end of the array and as many as possible elements are toArrayped.
+The toArray is stopped at the end of the array and as many as possible elements are toArrayed.

+### Since:
+0.1.0

 ### Authors:
 * Benjamin VARGIN